‘OG Insta Golf Girl’ Paige Spiranac Stuns In A Low-Cut Crop Top: ‘It’s All About Feel And Confidence’

 Spiranac then showed off her sense of humor with a series of silly putting positions.
 One was the “Warlock,” where she posed in wizard-inspired squat while hitting the ball.
 Another was the “Old-Timer,” where she hunched over, and a third included a shot taken between her legs.

-Spiranac also hit the ball with a pool cue stick, and even had her dog Niko take a swing.
+Spiranac also hit the ball with a pool cue, and she even had her dog Niko take a swing.

-In her caption, the pro-athlete dished on her secret to success, stating that she believed putting was all about “feel and confidence.”
+In her caption, the pro athlete dished on her secret to success, stating that she believed putting was all about “feel and confidence.”

 “This is the content we all need in these trying times,” one fan joked.